AntonyCorbett/mixing-station-docs/docs/integrations/apis.md

 ### Subscribe

 Send the following packet at least once every 5 seconds to get updates for all parameters.
-The last char determines the formatting
+The last char determines the formatting.

 Plain value